Jon Rahm wins a stunner at Kapalua after Morikawa wipeout

 It was the second such collapse by Morikawa in a little more than a year.
 He closed out 2021 at the Hero World Challenge and had a five-shot lead with a chance to reach No. 1 in the world with a victory.
 He shot 76 and finished fifth.

-It was a small measure of redemption for Rahm, who last year finished at 33-under par at Kapalua which was a PGA Tour record for that lasted only a few seconds.
+Rahm finished at 27-under 265, and it was a small measure of redemption.
+Last year he finished at 33-under par at Kapalua which was a PGA Tour record that lasted only a few seconds.
 Cameron Smith finished at 34 under to win by one.

 The Spaniard now has won in each of his seven full years on the PGA.